read

 read ¶

-read(source: str | PathLike[str] | BinaryIO, channel: str, frame_index: int = 0, *, validate_checksum: bool = False, start: float | None = None, end: float | None = None) -> TimeSeries
+read(source: str | PathLike[str] | BinaryIO, channels: str, frame_index: int = 0, *, validate_checksum: bool = False, start: float | None = None, end: float | None = None, allow_invalid: bool = False) -> TimeSeries

-read(source: str | PathLike[str] | BinaryIO, channel: str | None | list[str] = None, frame_index: int = 0, *, validate_checksum: bool = False, start: float | None = None, end: float | None = None) -> TimeSeries | dict[str, TimeSeries]
+read(source: str | PathLike[str] | BinaryIO, channels: str | None | list[str] = None, frame_index: int = 0, *, validate_checksum: bool = False, start: float | None = None, end: float | None = None, allow_invalid: bool = False) -> TimeSeries | dict[str, TimeSeries]

 Read channel data from a GWF file or file-like object.